Love4684/Interactive-Quiz-App-with-Timer-using-HTML-CSS-JavaScript/README.md

 # Installation instructions

 * No installation necessary.
 Any main stream browser can be used.
-* Click the following link:
+* Click the following link to play: [click](https://love4684.github.io/Interactive-Quiz-App-with-Timer-using-HTML-CSS-JavaScript/)

-* Code repository located in Github at:
+* Code repository located in Github at: [QUIZ](https://github.com/Love4684/Interactive-Quiz-App-with-Timer-using-HTML-CSS-JavaScript)